Destination X (2007)

 The 2007 Destination X was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on March 11, 2007 from the TNA Impact!
 Zone in Orlando, Florida.
 It was the third event under the Destination X chronology.
 Nine matches were featured on the event's card.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.
-It would later be available on Impact Plus in May 2019.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

 Prior to the start of the event, Mike Tenay and Don West announced that the event would be dedicated to Ernie Ladd who died the day before.

 The first match of the pay-per-view was a Ghetto Brawl.
 This match saw the NWA World Tag Team Champions The Latin American Xchange (Homicide and Hernandez) take on Team 3D (Brother Ray and Brother Devon) in a non-title match.
 The winner of the match is the first team to put their opponent through a table and pick up a pinfall.
 LAX picked up the win when Alex Shelley interfered and frog splashed Devon through a table.

 The second match was a Double Bullrope match between James Storm and Jacqueline Moore defeated Petey Williams and Gail Kim.
 After Storm attempted to superkick Williams, Williams moved but got hit by a low blow by Moore.
 Storm once again went for the superkick, and after hitting storm with it was able to pick up the victory via pinfall.

 The next match was a Crossface Chickenwing match.
 The match saw Senshi take on Austin Starr, with Bob Backlund, who used the move as his finisher, at ringside.
 When Starr had the Crossface Chickenwing on Senshi, Backlund told the referee that Senshi's foot was under the bottom rope and the referee called for the break.
 Starr then began screaming and Backlund and with Starr distracted, Senshi gets the Crossface Chickenwing on Starr and picks up the submission victory.
 After the match, Starr attacks Backlund and applies the Crossface Chickenwing on him, until the referee breaks it up.